MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-roles.md

 ## Remote Desktop Licensing

-Each tenant's environment includes an activated Remote Desktop Licensing server that lets users connect to the Remote Desktop Session Host (RD Session Host) servers that host the tenant's desktops and applications.
-For hosted environments, the licensing server is configured in per-user mode.
+Activated Remote Desktop Licensing (RD Licensing) servers let users connect to the RD Session Host servers hosting the tenant's desktops and apps.
+Tenant environments usually come with the RD Licensing server already installed, but for hosted environments you'll have to configure the server in per-user mode.

 The service provider needs enough RDS Subscriber Access Licenses (SALs) to cover all authorized unique (not concurrent) users that sign in to the service each month.
 Service providers can purchase Microsoft Azure Infrastructure Services directly, and can purchase SALs through the Microsoft Service Provider Licensing Agreement (SPLA) program.
-Customers who purchase a hosted desktop solution from a service provider must purchase the complete hosted solution (Azure and RDS) from the service provider.
+Customers looking for a hosted desktop solution must purchase the complete hosted solution (Azure and RDS) from the service provider.

-Small tenants can reduce costs by combining the file server and RD Licensing components on a virtual machine in their environment.
+Small tenants can reduce costs by combining the file server and RD Licensing components onto a single virtual machine.
 To provide higher service availability, tenants can deploy two RD License server virtual machines in the same availability set.
-All RD servers in the tenant's environment are associated with both RD License servers to keep users able to connect to new sessions if one of the servers goes down.
+All RD servers in the tenant's environment are associated with both RD License servers to keep users able to connect to new sessions even if one of the servers goes down.

 For more information, see the following articles: